MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ### The Snap Execution Environment

-Snaps execute in a sandboxed environment that's running Secure EcmaScript (SES, see [below](#secure-ecmascript-ses)).
+Snaps execute in a sandboxed environment that's running Secure ECMAScript (SES, see [below](#secure-ecmascript-ses)).
 There is no DOM, no Node.js builtins, and no platform-specific APIs other than MetaMask's `snap` global object.
 Almost all standard JavaScript globals contained in [this list](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects) that are also in Node.js are available as normal.
 This includes things like `Promise`, `Error`, `Math`, `Set`, `Reflect` etc.